 Spend an evening here if you can, relaxing in the atmosphere of the village, people watching and eating at some of the local roadside restaurants (Namaste was one of our favorites!).
 Like Istanbul, you’ll even find a rainbow-colored umbrella street!

 The Rock (Piedra del Peñol)

-An absolute must-see on your trip to Guatapa is the 65 million-year-old, 10 million-ton rock that looms over the area, named ‘Piedra del Penol’.
+An absolute must-see on your trip to Guatape is the 65 million-year-old, 10 million-ton rock that looms over the area, named ‘Piedra del Penol’.
 It’s a huge mountain surrounded by water and varying shapes and sizes of lakes.
 Climb the 675 steps to the top, where you’ll be rewarded with fantastic vistas over the valley and the islands and lakes of Guatape; it should take you around 20 minutes to the top.
 It reminded us of Sigiriya Rock in Sri Lanka!

 The Story of Piedra del Penol